Martine Decamp, AICP, Community Planner, Philadelphia City Planning Commission

-Andy Meloney, Staff Planner, Philadelphia City Planning Commission
+Andy Meloney, AICP, Senior Planner for Implementation, Philadelphia City Planning Commission

 Andrew Meloney is the Senior Planner for Implementation at the Philadelphia City Planning Commission.
 Andrew joined the Planning Commission in 2008.
 While at PCPC he has managed plans for Walnut Hill, North 52nd Street, South 58th Street, and Station Square & 30th St Vicinity as well as the West Park and University Southwest District Plans as part of the comprehensive plan, Philadelphia 2035.
 He currently supervises a team of planners working to implement the recommendations of the comprehensive plan with policy, legislation, and grant writing.
 Prior to coming to the Planning Commission Andrew worked as a Planner and Real Estate Development Analyst at The Reinvestment Fund (TRF) and as the Mapping Unit Supervisor for the Philadelphia Department of Records.

 Judy Walterson, Member, West Powelton Saunders Park RCO, Spring CPI grad